datacite/tasks/product_specifications/FBF44gf/readme.md

-              And the statistics should include number citations of outputs linked to an organisation And the statistics should include number views of outputs linked to an organisation And the statistics should include number downloads of outputs linked to an organisation
+              And the statistics should include number citations of outputs linked to an organisation And the statistics should include number views of outputs linked to an organisation And the statistics should include number downloads of outputs linked to an organisation And ther should be a help icon with a link to static page in the support website with help about the measures

 Feature: Top authors and contributors list